About

 Script Typeface & Types of Script Typeface

-A script typeface is based upon hand-lettering using a brush or a calligraphy pen.
-They have a unique element of fluid stroke attached to it.
-In layman's terms, it is writing using a brush while connecting letters.
-They were used primarily for print packaging, signage, advertising.
+A script typeface is based on hand-lettering using a brush or a calligraphy pen.
+They have a unique element of fluid stroke attached to them.
+In layman’s terms, it is writing using a brush while connecting letters.
+They were used primarily for print packaging, signage, and advertising.
 Every typeface has a personality attached to it.
 It is essential to choose the correct typeface for your interface, based upon your brand identity, style, and personality it portrays.
-A script typeface carries an elegant, stylish, creative, and a carefree personality.
-It has various moods and characteristics attached to it and is further categorized into Formal and Casual Scripts.
-Formal Script Typeface

 Formal Scripts

-Formal Scripts are based upon the letterforms formed by George Bickham, George Snell, and George Shelley.
-They wrote using the metal nib and the calligraphy pens.
-They have connecting strokes, an elegant stately look.
-Formal scripts are used for writing invitations, cover letters, any place where a sophisticated tone is required.
-There are a large number of fonts available for formal scripts- Greyhound Script, Balmoral, Fling, etc. Casual Script Typeface
+Formal Scripts are based on the letterforms formed by George Bickham, George Snell, and George Shelley.
+They wrote using metal nibs and calligraphy pens.
+They have connecting strokes and an elegant stately look.
+Formal scripts are used for writing invitations, cover letters, and any place where a sophisticated tone is required.

 Casual Scripts